 Why this actually levels the playing field

-For years, SMEs competed with enterprises despite having a fraction of the resources.
+For years, smaller organisations competed with enterprises despite having a fraction of the resources.
 The EU AI Act extends that dynamic to AI governance.
 An enterprise might spend €500K on a compliance platform and six months on implementation.
-With Vireo Sentinel, a 20-person SME achieves 90% of the same outcomes for €1,800 annually with a five-minute setup.
+With Vireo Sentinel, a 20-person organisation achieves 90% of the same outcomes for €1,800 annually with a 10-minute setup.

 The difference?
-We designed Vireo Sentinel specifically for SME reality, not enterprise complexity.
-While enterprises customise generic compliance platforms, SMEs deploy targeted tools that solve the specific problem: governing AI tool usage across ChatGPT, Claude, Perplexity, and Gemini.
+We designed Vireo Sentinel for real-world teams, not enterprise complexity.
+While enterprises customise generic compliance platforms, organisations deploy targeted tools that solve the specific problem: governing AI tool usage across ChatGPT, Claude, Perplexity, and Gemini.

 Consider a typical compliance scenario.
 When an auditor asks "Show me your AI governance framework," enterprises produce 200-page policy documents.
-With Vireo Sentinel, SMEs present real-time dashboards showing complete interaction logs, risk detection patterns across 50+ categories, human oversight documentation with every intervention logged, usage transparency showing which teams use which AI platforms, and input data controls detecting sensitive data before submission.
+With Vireo Sentinel, you present real-time dashboards showing complete interaction logs, risk detection patterns across 100+ categories, human oversight documentation with every intervention logged, usage transparency showing which teams use which AI platforms, and input data controls detecting sensitive data before submission.

 The enterprise spent months building policy.
-The SME spent minutes deploying Vireo and let the system generate compliance evidence automatically.
+Your team spent minutes deploying Vireo and let the system generate compliance evidence automatically.

 The 90% reality